Diane Wolkstein on Inanna

 - A Magical Tour of the Night Sky by Renna Shesso (Red Wheel–Weiser, 2011)

-- Wisewoman’s Cookery — Food, Sex, Magic and Merriment by Shannon Loeber and Mary Edwards (Shannamar Publishing, 2005–6, now in second printing and soon to be available for e–readers)
+- Wisewoman’s Cookery — Food, Sex, Magic and Merriment by Shannon Loeber and Mary Edwards (Shannamar Publishing, 2005–6, now in second printing and available for e–readers)

 All external links will open in a new browser tab or window.